RebelPolygon/BO3w2u/README.md

 1. Navigate to the **[Releases](https://github.com/RebelPolygon/CODW2L/releases/latest)** tab and download the script / binary for your respective platform
 2. Place the script / pre-built binary in your Black Ops 3 root directory
 3. Execute your respective script and enjoy!
-4. (Optionally) Save space from potential re-downloads by unsubscribing from workshop content after the transfer
+4. (Optional) Prevent re-downloads by unsubscribing from workshop content post-transfer

 ## How to Build